Cyclone Pam: Meteorological history

-Following the storm's name, Pam began to curve southwards around midday on 9 March.
+Following the storm's naming, Pam began to curve southwards around midday on 9 March.
 Computer models continued to point towards the possibility of rapid intensification occurring as the cyclone approached Vanuatu.
 Significant development in Pam's organisation took place throughout the remainder of the day into 10 March.
 The cyclone's circulation centre quickly tightened, with the central dense overcast atop it persisting in strength.
 At 18:00 UTC on 10 March, the FMS upgraded the system to category 3 strength, making it a severe tropical cyclone.
 Shortly after, microwave imagery revealed a primordial eye-feature developing within Pam.
 This became apparent on visible light images on 11 March.
 That day, Pam became quasi-stationary east of the Santa Cruz Islands before resuming its prior southwesterly motion towards the end of 11 March.
 The storm's eye continued to warm as its cloud tops cooled such that at 12:00 UTC, the FMS assessed Pam to have reached Category 5 intensity on the Australian cyclone scale.
 Six hours later, the JTWC estimated that the storm reached Category 5-equivalent intensity on the Saffir–Simpson hurricane wind scale as Pam was east of Penama.

 Early on 13 March, the JTWC determined Pam reached its peak one-minute sustained winds of 270 km/h as it neared Vanuatu; this was increased to 280 km/h in post-season reanalysis.
 Several hours later, the cyclone began to curve towards the south-southeast, allowing Pam to pass just east of Efate.
 At that time, the FMS estimated Pam as having record-breaking 250 km/h ten-minute sustained winds.
 The storm's winds gradually slowed afterwards as Pam tracked west of Tafea.
 However, the FMS indicated that the cyclone's pressure dropped further to a minimum of 896 mbar (hPa; 896 mbar) on 14 March, making Pam the second most intense tropical cyclone in the South Pacific basin after Cyclone Zoe in 2002.
 This intensity was short-lived, however, as Pam's central pressure began rising shortly thereafter as the storm accelerated southeastward.
 After 12:00 UTC that day, Pam left the area of responsibility of the FMS and entered the monitoring region of New Zealand's MetService, who estimated that Pam weakened to Category 4 intensity on 15 March after maintaining Category 5 intensity for 36 hours.
 Shortly after, the storm's eye faded away and Pam's low level circulation became displaced from its associated thunderstorms, signalling a rapid weakening phase.
 Later on 15 March, both agencies discontinued issuing advisories as Pam entered a phase of extratropical transition while affecting northeastern New Zealand.
 The system moved eastwards, and eventually dissipated over the waters of the South Pacific on 20 March.